fossasia/visdom/README.md

 This function returns a bool indicating whether or not a window `win` exists on the server already.
 Returns None if something went wrong.

 Optional arguments:
-- `env`: Environment in which window is to be searched.
+- `env`: Environment to search for the window in.
 Default is `None`.

 #### vis.check_connection